csc301-fall-2019/team-project-chalmer-s-cards/d3/README.md

 ## Demo
-OpenCV tracking test: note that this is not an ideal environment.
+MobileNet tracking test: note that this is not an ideal environment.
 I'm surprised that the program didn't pick up my reflections.

 ![demo](cvtest.gif)

-Comparison between tensorflow framework and opencv framework.
+Comparison between tensorflow framework and Open CV with mobilenet framework.

-Tensorflow:
+Tensorflow mobilenet:

 ![tensorflow](tensorflow.gif)

-OpenCV:
+MobileNet:

 ![openCV](opencv.gif)